Clauses 1.1 to 1.4 and 2.2—Implementing, monitoring and evaluating training and assessment strategies and practices

 Your RTO is required to develop and implement approaches—including by providing access to suitable resources, facilities and trainers—that ensure students gain all relevant skills and knowledge.

-The Australian Qualifications Framework (AQF) provides a guide to the volume of learning (see Table 1), which describes how long a student who does not hold any of the competencies identified in the relevant units of competency or modules would take to develop all the required skills and knowledge.
+The Australian Qualifications Framework (AQF) provides a guide to the volume of learning (see Tables 1 and 2), that describe how long a student who does not hold any of the competencies identified in the relevant units of competency or modules would take to develop all the required skills and knowledge.
 ‘Volume of learning’ includes all teaching, learning and assessment activities that a typical student must undertake to achieve the learning outcomes.

 Your RTO is required to comply with the AQF in applying the volume of learning to your programs.
 You must therefore develop and implement strategies for training and assessment that are consistent with the AQF.